-Column 1 Column 2 Column 3 Provisions Commencement Date/Details 1.
-The whole of The later of: this instrument (a) the day after this instrument is registered; and (b) the day the [amendments to Annex 4-A to the Australia-US Free Trade Agreement, agreed to by Australia and the United States], done at [location] on [date], come into force for Australia.
+Commencement information Column 2 Column 3 Column 2 Commencement Date/Details The later of: (a) the day after this instrument is registered; and (b) the day the [amendments to Annex 4-A to the Australia-US Free Trade Agreement, agreed to by Australia and the United States], done at [location] on [date], come into force for Australia.
+However, the provisions do not commence at all if the event mentioned in paragraph (b) The Minister must announce, by notifiable instrument, the day the amendments come Column 2 Commencement The later of: (a) the day after this instrument is registered; and (b) the day the [amendments to Annex 4-A to the Australia-US Free Trade Agreement, agreed to by Australia and the United States], done at [location] on [date], come into force for Australia.
 However, the provisions do not commence at all if the event mentioned in paragraph (b) does not occur.
-The Minister must announce, by notifiable instrument, the day the amendments come into force for Australia.
-Note: This table relates only to the provisions of this in strument as orig amended to deal with any later amendments of this instrument.
+The Minister must announce, by notifiable amended to deal with any later amendments of this instrument.